 - Share your story and your reactions.
 Begin to process the grief.

-- Seek help and resources within your church and community or professional counseling if needed.
+- Seek help and resources within your church.
+Invest in community or professional counseling if needed.

 - Take care of yourself through exercise, nutrition, and relaxation.